-This will be done by encouraging more active engagement of volunteers in Ghana and providing them with a more active role in the organisation.
+ICYE Ghana’s campaign will work to encourage more active engagement of volunteers in Ghana and provide them with a more active role in the organisation.
 The volunteers will be the think tank, involved in developing ideas on making the value of volunteering and ICYE Ghana more visible.
-A social media strategy will be developed together with the volunteers in order for volunteers to share will their own volunteering experiences on online networks.
-The volunteers will be asked write blogs/testimonials of their experience which will feature on the ICYE Ghana website.
+A social media strategy will be developed together with the volunteers so that volunteers can share will their volunteering experiences on online platforms.
+The volunteers will write blogs/testimonials of their experience that will feature on the ICYE Ghana website.

-The visibility campaign will promote and emphasize Ghana as an English-speaking country, where young people interested in sharpening English language skills can volunteer, thus providing an alternative to countries such as USA and UK.
+The campaign will promote Ghana as an English-speaking country, where young people interested in sharpening English language skills can volunteer, thus providing an alternative to countries such as USA and UK.

 At the end of the campaign, ICYE Ghana will conduct a survey to examine whether it has succeeded in its goals of greater visibility and is sending and receiving more volunteers.

 Inform volunteers to submit pictures and videos containing their daily activities in their projects at the Mid-Year/End of Year Camp.